Unidata/pyaos-ams-2021/site/agenda.md

 ## Asynchronous Workshop<br><span class="subhead">Throughout the week of AMS<br>(January 10th — January 14th, 2021)</span>

 The week of AMS will largely be a period of asynchronous exploration.
+The [GitHub Discussions](https://github.com/Unidata/pyaos-ams-2021/discussions) area of the repository is a great place to post questions and interact with other workshop participants asynchronously.
 Workshop instructors will hold multiple formal "office hour" sessions throughout the week to assist participants directly as they progress through their workshop projects.
 Office hours will be held on a platform called AirMeet, where the first step in getting support is as easy as pulling up a chair at a virtual table (no, seriously, we have tables).
+The office hour schedule is:
+  * Monday, January 11th from 12:00 pm EST - 1:00 pm EST
+  * Tuesday, January 12th from 12:00 pm EST - 1:00 pm EST, and 3:30 pm EST - 4:00 pm EST
+  * Wednesday, January 12th from 12:00 pm EST - 1:00 pm EST
+  * Thursday, January 12th from 12:00 pm EST - 1:00 pm EST, and 3:30 pm EST - 4:00 pm EST
+  * Friday, January 12th from 12:00 pm EST - 1:00 pm EST

 While Unidata staff will be monitoring email/social media for questions, we hope the office hours will provide some structure to the otherwise nebulous nature of this period of the workshop.

 ## Post AMS